Practivio/amazon/content/products/decorative-scissors-better-office-products-B089N2YTFN/index.md

 ---
 title: "Decorative Scissors Better Office Products"
-description: "craft and office scissors: Data-driven within Top Tier ranking using the Practivio Score™.
+description: "decorative paper for collage: Data-driven within Top Tier ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["craft and office scissors"]
+keywords: ["decorative paper for collage"]
-seo_title: "craft and office scissors — Smart Buy Top Tier (2025)"
+seo_title: "decorative paper for collage — Hidden Gem Top Tier (2025)"
 canonicalURL: "/products/decorative-scissors-better-office-products-B089N2YTFN/"
 ---

-**🏆 Practivio Score™:** 952 — _Smart Buy_
+**💎 Practivio Score™:** 877 — _Hidden Gem_

-*If you're comparing **craft and office scissors**, **[Decorative Scissors Better Office Products](https://www.amazon.com/dp/B089N2YTFN?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **decorative paper for collage**, **[Decorative Scissors Better Office Products](https://www.amazon.com/dp/B089N2YTFN?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Decorative Scissors Better Office Products” on Amazon](https://www.amazon.com/dp/B089N2YTFN?tag=practivio-20) This Craft Shears ranks **39 of 296**, inside the **Top Tier tier**.
+[Shop “Decorative Scissors Better Office Products” on Amazon](https://www.amazon.com/dp/B089N2YTFN?tag=practivio-20) This Decorative Craft Paper ranks **1 of 266**, inside the **Top Tier tier**.
-Relative performance leads to this: Practivio recommends it as a **Smart Buy**.
+Relative performance leads to this: Practivio identifies it as a **Hidden Gem**.

 ### What the signals indicate
-Price: 257 of 296 (top 87% lowest price).
+Price: 258 of 266 (top 97% lowest price).
-Reviews: 74 of 296 (top 25% by review count).
+Reviews: 21 of 266 (top 8% by review count).
-Rating: 227 of 296 (top 77% by average stars).
+Rating: 190 of 266 (top 72% by average stars).
-Demand: 75 of 296 (top 26% by purchases this month).
+Demand: 36 of 266 (top 14% by purchases this month).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-The current Hidden Gem in Top Tier carries a Practivio Score™ of 1027.00.
+The current Hidden Gem in Top Tier carries a Practivio Score™ of 877.00.
-This pick trails the Hidden Gem by 75.00 points.
+You’re looking at the current Hidden Gem in this tier.
 Use this as a benchmark when weighing trade-offs within the same tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07SFTHVBV?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B089N2YTFN?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Inclusion is limited to items that clear our starting criteria.